"Ethics and aesthetics are one", Ludwig Wittgenstein

 Transformation of the church square/dojo garden

-We have now arrived at the construction of the garden.
-Our quiet way of practising aikido will also be reflected here: The dojo and garden will merge into a single unit and invite mindfulness in the spirit of the Zen paths.
+We have arrived at the construction of the garden.
+Our quiet way of practising aikido will also be reflected here: Dojo and garden will merge into one and invite mindfulness in the spirit of the Zen ways.

-I would be delighted if our dojo garden plan received further support.
+I would be very pleased if our dojo garden plan would meet with further support.
 A donation receipt for the tax office cannot be issued.

 or